smolegz/tp/docs/DeveloperGuide.md

     allowing the process to be more user-friendly
   * Cons: More complex execution process
-    * This leads to ambiguity in the command execution process to new developers who are used to the conventions set by other commands, as this command structure makes use of an **overloaded** `RemoveCommand` constructor.
+    * This leads to ambiguity in the command execution process to new developers who are used to the conventions set by other commands, as this command structure would make use of an **overloaded** `RemoveCommand` constructor.
     * This also introduces unnecessary complexity since the `RemoveCommandParser` will have to handle cases where contact names contain numbers, and users seek to shortlist contacts with the numbers in the name, to avoid invoking `remove INDEX` instead.

 * **Alternative 2 (current choice)**: To encourage users to use the existing `find` command to shortlist the contact(s)
-to be removed, then use the `remove` command to perform the deletion.
+to be removed, then use the `remove INDEX` to identify the contact from a shorter list, proceeding with safe-removal.
-* Pros: Separates the shortlisting and confirmation processes
+* Pros: Separates the shortlisting and confirmation processes to two distinct commands
   * This reduces ambiguity in the command execution process for future developers
-* Cons: Require 2 different commands for deletion, which may be slightly less intuitive.
+* Cons: Require 2 different commands for deletion, which may come as a slight inconvenience to users.

 **Decision**:
 Weighing the pros and cons of Alternatives 1 and 2, we have decided to go with **Alternative 2** due to the clarity of separation between the shortlisting and confirmation processes.
-Since this workflow is simply an enhancement to the removal process, and given how `find` is relatively intuitive to use, we believe that the maintaining the separation of shortlisting and removal using the existing `find` command provides a more straightforward and intuitive user experience.
+Since this workflow is simply an enhancement to the removal process, and given how `find` is relatively intuitive to use, we believe that the maintaining the separation of shortlisting and removal using the existing `find` command would ultimately provide a more straightforward and intuitive experience to users.

 **Other considerations**:
 **Separation of Concerns Principle**: Maintaining the separation of the shortlisting and contact removal confirmation